Freeze-97/Game_of_Life/README.md

 reproduction.

 In this version the two-dimensional world is finite.
 The neighbors of a cell on the edge (borders) that are beyond the edge are assumed dead.

+Textfiles can be used as input for the first generation state.